bradfitz/websentry-mitm-prometheus-exporter/websentry-protocol.md

 indicator of the client's capabilities.
 It doesn't seem to contain the serial number.

+The final byte is usually `0x07` but seems to change to `0x06` and later to `0x04` and back to `0x07` when you've used the touch screen to change settings.
+It's probably some "local dirty state" bits to tell the server to poll more property statuses later to figure out what changed.

 ## Exchanges after init

 After the client sends an init, the server can then send `Query`, `Set`, or `0x08` messages, each of which the client then replies to.
 The reply message has the same function code.